-As required by Board Policy 3200, Mendocino College is committed to compliance with all the requirements of the Commission.
-(I.C12.
-BP 3200) This commitment is evident in documents prepared for and submitted to the Accrediting Commission for Community and Junior Colleges (ACCJC), the timeliness of those submittals, and the disclosure of information to the public.
+As required by Board Policy 3200, Mendocino College is committed to compliance with all the requirements of the Commission (IC12\01).
+This commitment is evident in documents prepared for and submitted to the Accrediting Commission for Community and Junior Colleges (ACCJC), the timeliness of those submittals, and the disclosure of information to the public.

-In 2014, Mendocino College had its last comprehensive visit; since that visit, the College has submitted a Follow-up Report, a Midterm Report and all its Annual Reports on time.
-Each document was accepted by the Commission.
-(IC.12. screen shot of Accreditation site with documents) Additionally, the college has submitted a series of Substantive Changes to carry out the process of transferring territory and the Center formerly belonging to College of the Redwoods (CR) in order to take on the territory and the Center on the Mendocino Coast.
+In 2014, Mendocino College had its last comprehensive visit; since that visit, the College has submitted a Follow-up Report, a Midterm Report, and all Annual Reports, which include fiscal reports, on time.
+Each document was accepted by the Commission (IC12\02).
+Additionally, the college has submitted a series of Substantive Changes to carry out the process of transferring territory and the Center formerly belonging to College of the Redwoods (CR) in order to take on the territory and the Center on the Mendocino Coast.
 This is a process seldom undertaken in the California Community College system.
-Mendocino College submitted the extensive Substantive Change to ACCJC and received approval with no recommendations.
-(IC.12.
-Sub Change Coast Center; IC.12Approval letter for sub change)
+Mendocino College submitted the extensive Substantive Change to ACCJC and received approval with no recommendations (IC12\03).

 Most recently, the College has submitted a substantive change for a new Physical Therapy Assistant Program.
-That program is set to launch in spring of 2020.
-(IC.12.
-PTA sub change; IC.12.
-PTA Approval Letter)
+That program is set to launch in spring of 2020 (IC12 04).

-All the principal documents submitted to the Commission, as well as the various action letters issued by the Commission are publicly available on the College's website.
-The accreditation webpage within the college's website is available within one click of the homepage.
-(IC.screen shots of webpage showing accreditation one click away)
+All the principal documents submitted to the Commission, as well as the various action letters issued by the Commission, are publicly available on the College's website.
+The accreditation webpage within the College's website is available within one click of the homepage.
+(IC12 05).

-Mendocino College meets this Standard and satisfies the portion of ER 21 covered in this standard.
+The District meets the Standard and satisfies the portion of ER 21 covered in this standard.
 The college complies with all requirements of the Commission and maintains effective and timely communication with the Commission.
-In the time since the last comprehensive visit, all required documents have been submitted in a timely manner and accepted by the Commission with no follow up required.
+In the time since the last comprehensive visit, all required documents have been submitted in a timely manner and accepted by the Commission with no follow-up required.